 What about bone broth?

 So what’s the bottom line?
 What should you be taking: collagen versus collagen peptides?
-Given the option, choose collagen peptides over gelatin or collagen for the most beneficial supplement.
-Collagen peptides are the most versatile for adding to cold or hot beverages or food, and have the best ability to repair and rebuild throughout your body!
+Given the option, choose collagen peptides over collagen for the most beneficial supplement.
+Collagen peptides are versatile for adding to cold or hot beverages or food,.
+Choose gelatin when you want to add thickening or texture to a recipe or to make healthy jello or gummies.
+Both collagen peptides and gelatin have the ability to repair and rebuild throughout your body!

 Summary of Difference Between Collagen, Collagen Peptides, Gelatin and Hydrolyzed Collagen